-Forty-eight experienced working Super 8 filmmakers from across the U.S. were named as Super8 Sound Consultants.
+Gunther selected forty-eight experienced working Super 8 filmmakers from across the U.S. as Super8 Sound Consultants.

 These filmmakers were familiar with all (not just Super8 Sound) Super 8 filmmaking equipment and techniques.
 They helped select Super 8 production and post-production systems, conducted seminars and workshops and provide information about the Super 8 medium, based on their own production experience.

 Super8 Sound became the exclusive U.S. distributor of the new MKM/Super8 Sound Editing Table.
 They attended new conferences like the PMA, Training and the Visual Communications Congress, and of course Photokina 1978.

 The company's advertising had the same look and the same message - plus the new strengths of training seminars and the Handbook.

 Super8 Sound means the pioneer in the field of Professional Super 8, the only company that supplies all the needs of the Super 8 filmmaker — from location equipment to post-production dubbing, mixing, and editing facilities, as well as Super 8-to-video transfer machines.

 Super8 Sound means Gunther Hoos, the head of our consultant program, who can speak or lead a seminar at your school, A-V production group, film club or festival and it means the definitive Handbook of Super 8 Production from our Publications department.

 Super8 Sound means more production value per dollar.
 At one-third to one-fifth the cost of comparable 16mm equipment, every technique of professional filmmaking is now available from the Super 8 Professionals.